dev-the-desai/HFT-Systems-Engineering/README.md

 The recommended starting point is with Module 1: Modern C++ and Memory Management, focusing first on the following projects:
 1. LockFreeProgramming/RingBuffer - A lock-free circular buffer implementation
-2. MemoryManagement/CustomAllocator - A specialized memory allocator for trading applications
+2. MemoryManagement/CustomAllocator - A specialized memory allocator for high-performance applications

 ## Resources